linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    **Explanation**:
    - **OTP Generation**: The script generates a 6-digit OTP using `shuf`.
-   - **Pushbullet Notification**: Sends a notification via Pushbullet asking the user to approve or deny the login attempt.
+   - **Pushbullet Notification**: The script sends a notification using `curl` to the Pushbullet API, asking the user to approve or deny the login attempt.
-   - **Approval Handling**: The script continuously checks for approval/denial responses.
+   - **Approval Handling**: The script continuously checks for approval/denial responses from Pushbullet.
-   - **OTP Verification**: Once approved, the user enters the OTP.
+   - **OTP Verification**: If the login is approved, the user is prompted to enter the OTP.
 If the OTP is correct, access is granted; if incorrect, access is denied.

 3. **Save and exit the editor**:
    - Press `CTRL + X` to exit.